California and U.S. States

 Regional State Programs: WCI, RGGI, MGGRA

-Carbon Share's initial focus was on California's Global Warming Solutions Act of 2006, also called AB32.
+Carbon Share's initial focus has been on California's Global Warming Solutions Act of 2006, also called AB32.
 AB32 committed the State to reducing emissions to 1990 levels by 2020.
+In 2016 California passed SB32, committing to reducing emissions by 40 percent below 1990 levels by 2030.
+The State has since extended their Cap & Trade program to 2030 to meet this goal.

 Click here for the webpage on California and AB32.